NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 * O3 levels are higher in the summer months.
 Temperature is higher in the summer months.

 * CO levels seem to be lower in the summer months in comparison to the colder weathered months.
+Temperature is lower in the winter months.

 # Next Steps / Recommendations
-* Models may be improved by obtaining more data (for example, by adding more recent data since February 2017 from Beijing), selecting a larger data set, including fewer independent variables, or modifying some parameters for example Test Size.
+* Models may be improved by obtaining:
+  * more data (for example, by adding more recent data since February 2017 from Beijing),
+  * selecting a larger data set,
+  * including fewer independent variables,
+  * modifying some parameters for example Test Size,
+  * exploring prediction values for other pollutant compounds,
+  * performing seasonal time series analysis.
-* Trying out additional different models and selecting the better / best models.
+* Trying additional different models and selecting the better / best models.

 # Acknowledgements:
 Instructor: Hunter Hollis, TAs: Sam Espe and Randy Sendek, and Tutors for their guidance on this project.